NSW and ACT Covid lockdown restrictions: update to Sydney, regional NSW and Canberra coronavirus rules explained

 There is no change to the four essential reasons people are allowed to leave home:

 Shopping for food or other essential goods and services.
-You must shop within five kilometres of home.
+You must shop within 5km of home if you are within greater Sydney.
 Browsing in shops is prohibited, and only one person per household, per day may leave the home for shopping.

 Medical care or compassionate needs, including getting a Covid-19 vaccine.

-Exercise outdoors in groups of two, who cannot travel further than five kilometres from their home or local government area.
+Exercise outdoors in groups of two, who cannot travel further than 5km from their home or local government area.

 Essential work, or education, where you cannot work or study from home